garrettn/generator-ffpa/README.md

 The app scaffolded by this generator uses [Webpack](http://webpack.github.io) to bundle assets.
 Webpack is pretty amazing, and this app barely scratches the surface of what it is capable of, so be sure to check out [the documentation](http://webpack.github.io).

+## Features

+- Bundle JavaScript and other assets with Webpack.
+That means you can write your code with CommonJS, AMD, or ES6 modules, resulting in a better-organized app than you would get by just adding script tags to HTML.
+You also get the benefit of Webpack's [loaders](http://webpack.github.io/docs/list-of-loaders.html) and [plugins](http://webpack.github.io/docs/list-of-plugins.html).
+- Automatically transpile ES6 and JSX syntax with [Babel](http://babeljs.io).
+- Use JS and CSS source maps in development mode.
+- Watch files for changes and automatically rebuild in development mode.
+- Easily create a zip archive of your app for submission to the Firefox Marketplace.

 ## Installation

 ### Requirements